joinpursuit/Pursuit-Core-Web/full-stack-express/intro-to-sql-part-1/README.md

 ![](./assets/spotlight-postgres.png)

-You can configure Postgres to always load on startup and stop/start your server from the icon
+You can configure PostgreSQL to always load on startup and stop/start your server from the icon

 ![](./assets/postgres-icon-details.png)

-Today, we're going to use the Postgres shell in terminal.
+Today, we're going to use the PostgreSQL shell in terminal.
 To launch it, go _anywhere_ in Terminal and type

 - `psql`